 The architectural process behind every Pannly brief.
 We dig through the noise to find structural problems worth solving, then turn raw frustration into actionable blueprints.

-Every 30 minutes we crawl r/SaaS, r/indiehackers, r/Entrepreneur, r/SideProject, r/microsaas, r/SaaS_Ideas, plus Ask HN and Show HN.
+Six SaaS-focused subreddits (r/SaaS, r/indiehackers, r/Entrepreneur, r/SideProject, r/microsaas, r/SaaS_Ideas) plus Ask HN and Show HN.
 We don't look for ideas — we look for recurring complaints, workarounds, and 'why isn't there a…' moments.

 “I'm spending four hours a week manually reconciling these specific Stripe events…”